 10. Does your partner argue with you all of the time?

 There are extreme consequences associated with unhealthy and abusive relationships.
-According to the CDC, teens who are in abusive relationships are more susceptible to depression and anxiety, unhealthy risk-taking behaviors (e.g., drug and alcohol use), self-harm and suicidal ideation.
-Plus, teens who are in abusive relationships in high school are at a greater risk of being in abusive relationships in college.
+According to the CDC, teens in abusive relationships are more susceptible to depression and anxiety, unhealthy risk-taking behaviors (e.g., drug and alcohol use), self-harm, and suicidal ideation.
+Plus, teens who are in abusive relationships in high school are at greater risk of being in abusive relationships in college.